Conditions for the freezing phenomena of geometric measure of quantum discord for arbitrary two-qubit X states under non-dissipative dephasing noises: Abstract

 \section{Abstract}

 We study the dynamics of geometric measure of quantum discord (GMQD) under the influences of two local phase damping noises.
-Consider the two qubits initially in arbitrary X states, we find the necessary and sufficient conditions for which GMQD are unaffected for a finite period.
+Consider the two qubits initially in arbitrary X-states, we find the necessary and sufficient conditions for which GMQD is unaffected for a finite period.
 It is further shown that such results also hold for the non-Markovian dephasing process.